MohamedWageh09/BikeStores-Data-Mart-to-Dashboard-Development/README.md

 - Data mart designing and implementation
 - ETL development to populate the data mart (using informatica)
 - Power BI dashboard providing the insights
+- the grain is product per order in a transaction (daily basis)